 As PDF documents are not always readable for ATS, to begin with, it is better to choose Word format.
 Consider choosing standard fonts like Verdana, Arial, or Times New Roman.
 Tables, columns, text boxes, and images can damage the readability of your resume.

 The ATS does not read the whole text of your resume.
 It only looks for the targeted keywords.
 The lack of necessary keywords might ruin your chances to pass the test.
 Carefully estimate the key points of your resume to learn which words are important for this particular position.

 The ATS resume should also contain professional terms and jargon.
 Review the vacancy carefully and find the words that describe the qualifications of a perfect candidate.
 An ATS-friendly resume template might also give you a hint of what phrases to choose.
 It might be useful to check other vacancies in the industry.

 Make a list of key phrases and put them on your resume.
 Likely, a manager who entered these keywords in software and the system will look for them.
 If the percentage of keywords is high, a resume will pass the test.

 Creative headings are often used by candidates to make their resumes stand out.
 It is possible to see “things I am good at” instead of “skills”, or “my best results” instead of “achievements”.

 This tactic is harmful when it comes to an ATS resume.
 The system does not recognize creative headings and any unusual categories.
-It is not the coincidence that an ATS resume template has standard notions like “skills”, “education”, and “work experience”.
+It is not a coincidence that an ATS resume template has standard notions like “skills”, “education”, and “work experience”.

-When Bersin&Associates made research on ATS resumes, they created a perfect resume of the most suitable candidate and it got only forty-three percent relevance.
+When Bersin&Associates made a research on ATS resumes, they created a perfect resume of the most suitable candidate and it got only forty-three percent relevance.